Daily Phone Planner Apps: I tested 20+ and here are the best 9 in 2026

 Key features

-• Captures everything: emails, voice notes, docs, meetings, links - even random thoughts
+• Captures everything: emails, voice notes, docs, meetings, links and even random thoughts in natural language

 • Task extractor: It pulls to-dos straight from notes and emails, then sets reminders